On this page

 Note

-Complaints to the board of trustees should be in writing and addressed to the chairperson of the board.
+Complaints to the board should be in writing and addressed to the chairperson of the board.
 A discussion with the board chairperson or a board member is NOT a formal complaint.

-If a principal has managed a complaint and parents are not happy with the outcome, parents are entitled to complain to the board of trustees.
+If a principal has managed a complaint and parents are not happy with the outcome, parents are entitled to complain to the board.

 It may be appropriate for the board to obtain legal or industrial advice to inform their response to some complaints.
 Te Whakarōputanga Kaitiaki Kura o Aotearoa (formerly New Zealand School Trustees Association) helpdesk is the first point of call for schools to obtain free advice in these situations.